 However, don’t be alarmed by a slightly longer list of ingredients.
 It’s actually pretty easy!
 The trick to making great meals around the campfire is to prep as much as possible beforehand.

 Here are 10 delicious recipes that we think you’ll love.
-Better yet, why not try some of these during Canadian RV and Camping Week?

 No-Boil Spaghetti and Meatballs